TomyJaya/tomyjaya.github.io/_posts/2020-12-27-javascript-battle-scars.md

 // Sun Dec 27 2020 08:00:00 GMT+0800 (Singapore Standard Time)
 ```

 Notice the time is set at 8:00 am instead of midnight.
+Seems okay if you're in Singapore.

-In today's globalized economy, it's rarely the case that your system only needs to support one timezone.
-And the above code is actually creating a Date object with the time set to midnight at UTC timezone.
+However, in today's globalized economy, it's rarely the case that your system only needs to support one timezone and the above code is actually creating a `Date` object with the time set to midnight at **UTC** timezone.
 So, if you run that very same code in the US, where it's behind the UTC, it will give you **yesterday's** date (i.e. 26 Dec 2020) in the local time:

 ```javascript
 new Date("2020-12-27")